google-research/tuning_playbook/README.md

         because they violate some implicit constraint)?
-        -   When a very large fraction of points in a study are **infeasible** we should try to adjust the search space to avoid sampling such points, which sometimes requires reparameterizing the search space.
+        -   When a very large fraction of points in a study are **infeasible** we should try to adjust the search space to avoid sampling such points, which sometimes requires reparametrizing  the search space.
         -   In some cases, a large number of infeasible points can indicate a bug in the training code.
     -   [Does the model exhibit optimization issues?](#how-can-optimization-failures-be-debugged-and-mitigated)